Chart Color Schemes

 Greenacres's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-The most prevalent medical conditions are mental health issues and asthma, affecting 5.9% and 5.8% of residents respectively.
-78.0% report no medical ailments, compared to 72.8% in Greater Adelaide.
-Greenacres has 9.8% (356 people) aged 65 and over, lower than Greater Adelaide's 14.0%.
-Health outcomes among seniors require more attention than the broader population.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 5.9% and 5.8% of residents respectively.
+A total of 78.0% of residents report being completely free from medical ailments, higher than the Greater Adelaide average of 72.8%.
+Greenacres has a lower proportion of seniors aged 65 and over at 9.8% (367 people), compared to Greater Adelaide's 14.0%.
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health